Best Prime Rib (Garlic Herb Crust)

 - Herbs: Fresh rosemary and thyme pair beautifully with the garlic.

-- Salt: You need a good amount of this!
+- Salt & Pepper: You need a good amount of salt!
 And make sure to use kosher salt and not table salt.
 Kosher salt has a coarser grain and helps to add texture to the outside crust.
+And freshly cracked black pepper finishes it off.

 Find the printable recipe with measurements below.